David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * These are "black media" tactics and "old tricks" aimed at creating information chaos and sowing doubt about the transparency of personnel work.
 * Personnel work is prepared thoroughly, strictly through many rounds and steps, impartially and objectively; ensuring no opportunists are included while not missing talented individuals.
 * Spreading false information is a violation of the law, harming political stability; citizens need to be alert and filter for official information.

+**Allegation:** Fabricates rumors of internal conflicts between "factions" (such as "General Secretary faction", "Military faction", "Nghe Tinh faction"); distorts the passing of new laws (like the Extradition Law) as tools to "clear the way" or "purge" personnel before the Congress.
+* This is a classic "divide and conquer" tactic aimed at causing public confusion; high-level personnel are prepared carefully and objectively based on planning and trust, not factional infighting.
+* Perfecting the legal system (such as the Extradition Law) is a normal legislative activity to align with international practices and combat crime, not targeting specific individuals or narrow political goals.
+* Solidarity and unity within the Party are key factors; baseless rumors on social media are products of hostile forces aimed at sabotaging the Congress.

 **Allegation:** Claims that soliciting public opinion on the 14th Party Congress draft documents is "formalistic," "fake democracy," or "demagogic"; asserts the documents are "copied," "clichéd," and "ignore limitations."
 * Soliciting opinions is organized systematically, widely, and substantively (including via the VNeID app), demonstrating the Party's receptiveness and the people's mastery.